 - If the costs of doing business increase independent of demand, the costs of goods and services will go up, which leads to inflation.

 The annual inflation rates from 1989 to present day can be seen in the graphic below:

-As of writing, inflation rates are relatively high at 4.2%.
-What this 4.2% CPI tells us, is that the prices of goods and services in the economy are 4.2% higher than they were a year earlier.
+As of writing, inflation rates are rather high at 7.87%.
+What this 7.87% CPI tells us, is that the prices of goods and services in the economy are 7.87% higher than they were a year earlier.